 Total amount raised

-Once again, the LGBT Foundation threw open their doors over The Big Weekend offering visitors a place to refresh, recharge and reconnect through a number of community activities and initiatives including a community cafe, a buddying up service as well as health and wellbeing sessions and an LGBT tea dance.
+Once again, the LGBT Foundation threw open their doors over The Big Weekend offering visitors a place to refresh, recharge and reconnect through a number of community activities and initiatives including a community cafe, a buddying up service as well as health and wellbeing sessions and Young People and Family Space.